ahkalama/Cub3D_MyFirstRayCasting/README.md

 # Cub3D BONUS (125) ✅ / Don't forget the star ⭐
- Cub3D is a first-person perspective maze game developed using the C and the Raycasting technique.
+ Cub3D is a first-person perspective game developed using the C and the Raycasting technique.
 Raycasting is a method used in computer graphics to render a 3D scene from a 2D map.
 In Cub3D, each pixel on the screen is calculated using rays cast from the player's viewpoint, allowing for the simulation of depth and perspective.
 You can find more information here: https://lodev.org/cgtutor/raycasting.html

 ![raycastgrid](https://github.com/ahkalama/Cub3D_Bonus_MyRayCasting/assets/116187665/5c329628-b1ab-4b71-98b3-cf2930374188)
 ![raycastmiss](https://github.com/ahkalama/Cub3D_Bonus_MyRayCasting/assets/116187665/ab5efa17-49b3-4e1b-ace9-fbc2af959c22)